zahidrahimoon/50-Html-Interview-QnA/README.md

 - Read each question carefully.
 - Try to answer the question on your own.
 - Compare your answer with the provided solution.
-- Use the explanation to deepen your understanding....
+- Use the explanation to deepen your understanding.....

 ### Best For Beginners